Create a business.govt.nz account and save your progress across our tools

 This is the minimum wage most widely used by Kiwi businesses of all shapes and sizes.

-The starting-out wage applies solely to workers aged between 16 and 19 and who are entering the workforce for the first time.
+The starting-out minimum wage applies solely to workers aged between 16 to 19 and who are entering the workforce for the first time.

 Starting-out workers are:

-• Aged 18 to 19 years and have been paid a specified social security benefit for six months or more, and who haven’t yet completed six months continuous employment with any employer since they started being paid a benefit.
-After six months continuous employment with a single employer, they must be paid at least the adult minimum wage rate.
+• Aged 18 to 19 and have been paid a specified social security benefit for six months or more, and they haven’t completed six months continuous employment with any employer since they started being paid a benefit.
+After six months continuous employment with a single employer, they must be paid the adult minimum wage rate.

-• Aged 16 to 19 years and required by their employment agreement to undertake industry training for at least 40 credits a year to become qualified.
+• Aged 16 to 19 and their employment agreement states that they have to undertake industry training for at least 40 credits a year to become qualified in the area they are working in.

 Training minimum wage

-The training minimum wage applies to employees aged 20 years or over who are completing recognised industry training involving at least 60 credits in order to become qualified.
+The training minimum wage applies to employees aged 20 years or over who are completing at least 60 credits a year of an industry training programme to become qualified in an area they are working in.

 Employing school-age workers

-There is no minimum wage for employees who under 16 years of age.
-If you employ under-16s, you must not let their work get in the way of attending school.
+There is no minimum wage for employees under 16 years of age.
+If you employ any school-aged students (under the age of 16), their work hours must not be outside of school hours and must not get in the way of doing schoolwork.

 Exemptions

-A small number of people hold an exemption from the minimum wage, eg prison inmates and some apprentices.
+A small number of people hold an exemption from the minimum wage, for example, prison inmates and some apprentices.
 These links give full details:

 Minimum wage rates(external link) — Employment New Zealand